yes in german

 Not Sure?
 Being More Noncommittal in Your “Yes”

-As good as it is pursuing the possibilities of life, sometimes it’s not so easy pulling the trigger.
+As good as it is pursuing the possibilities of life, sometimes it’s not so easy to commit to something.
 I understand.
 If you need more time to think about whatever you’re being asked, trying putting off the answer with these cautious responses:

 Just in Case: Different Ways to Say “No” in German